ErenUfuktepe/RaspberryPi/Projects/README.md

 # Small Projects

-In this folder, I will share my small project examples.
+In this folder, you can find my small Raspberry Pi projects.